epics-extensions/EPNix/docs/ioc/user-guides/private-repo-setup.md

 ssh-add 'path/to/key/id_ed25519'
 ```

-Check that logging in to GitLab doesn’t ask for user input on the terminal:
+Check that logging in to GitLab doesn't ask for user input on the terminal:

 ```bash
 ssh -T 'git@your.gitlab.com'
 # Welcome to GitLab, @user!
 ```

-If it doesn’t work,
+If it doesn't work,
 but you have `gnome-keyring-daemon` installed and running,
 you can add this line to your `~/.bashrc`: